joncheng-dev/EluneApi.Solution/README.md

 ### Required Technology

 - _Verify that you have the required technology installed for [PostgreSQL](https://www.postgresql.org/download/) and [pgAdmin 4](https://www.pgadmin.org/download/)._
 - _Check that you have Npgsql Package, the .NET data provider for PostGreSQL, installed.
-If not, do so with this command:_
+If not, you may do so with this command:_
   > ```bash
   > $ dotnet add package Npgsql
   > ```